dapr/docs/howto/setup-secret-store/file-secret-store.md

 > Use the flattened key to access the secret.

-2. Create redis.yaml in the components directory with the content below
+2. Use secrets in other components

-Create a statestore component file.
-This Redis component yaml shows how to use the `redisPassword` secret stored in a Local secret store called localsecretstore as a Redis connection password.
+To use the previously created secrets for example in a Redis state store component you can replace the `value` with `secretKeyRef` and a nested name of the key like this:

 ```yaml
 apiVersion: dapr.io/v1alpha1